- About BMCGuitar.com.au |

 This recording represents a musical shift away from the expected guitar focused metal style.
 We have taken on a more jazz / metal fusion focus with our writing in order to produce what we believe is our best work to-date.
 Expect more!

-If you would like a copy of this digital album, you can buy a downloaded copy from our online site at https://thecilikis.bandcamp.com/album/unusual-conversations, its a secure transaction and only $5
+If you would like a copy of this digital album, you can buy a downloaded copy from our online website at http://thecilikis.com All transactions are secure and only $5.
+CD’s will be available for purchase soon.

 We also have a second edition available of the same album.
 Its the Unusual Conversations, HD edition.
 The High Dynamic range version is mastered much quieter than the main release and is more designed for those who intend to listen to the record in one go, while the louder more compressed edition will work well in a randomised play list.